 Tips to make candy cane cookies

-These cookies are super easy to make, but here are a few crucial tips & tricks to make sure the get the perfect chewy peppermint candy cane cookies every time!
+These cookies are super easy to make, but here are a few crucial tips & tricks to make sure you get the perfect chewy peppermint candy cane cookies every time!

 Always cream butter & sugar